 - 7.1.1 The Authority has been using its cash balances by deferring long term borrowing, no new long-term borrowing has been taken out since December 2011.
 Accountants engaged in treasury management monitor interest rates and receives advice from the Authority's Treasury Management Advisor on changes to market conditions, so that borrowing and investing activity can be undertaken at the most advantageous time.
-At the time of writing this report, it is not anticipated that the Authority will take out any new external borrowing until late 2024 / early 2025. - 7.1.2 When taking new borrowing, due attention will be paid to the Authority's debt maturity profile.
+It is not anticipated that the Authority will take out any new external borrowing until late 2024 / early 2025. - 7.1.2 When taking new borrowing, due attention will be paid to the Authority's debt maturity profile.
 It is good practice to have a maturity profile for long-term debt which does not expose the Authority to a substantial borrowing requirement in years when interest rates may be at a relatively high level.
-In accordance with the requirements of the Code, the Authority sets out limits with respect to the maturity structure of its borrowing later in this report. - 7.2 It is predicted that as at the 31 March 2023, the Authority will have total external borrowing and other long-term liabilities of around £43.9 million.
+In accordance with the requirements of the Code, the Authority sets out limits with respect to the maturity structure of its borrowing later in this report. - 7.2 It is predicted that as at the 31 March 2024, the Authority will have total external borrowing and other long-term liabilities of around £41.9 million.

-Table outlining Estimated Debt in PWLB Loans and LOBO, 31 March 2023
+Table outlining Estimated Debt in PWLB Loans and LOBO, 31 March 2024

 £m %

-PWLB Loans 41.90 95.4
+PWLB Loans 39.90 95.2

-LOBO 2.00 4.6
+LOBO 2.00 4.8

-Total 43.90 100.
+Total 41.90 100.

 - 7.3 Historically, the biggest source of borrowing for local authorities has been PWLB loans.
 These Government loans have offered value for money and flexibilities to restructure and make possible savings.
 Although, the Government decided to raise rates for new PWLB loans in October 2010 by around 0.90%, it has since introduced a discounted rate for local authorities joining the new "certainty rate" scheme.
-The Authority has joined the scheme and will have access to loans discounted by 0.20% in 2023/24. - 7.4 The Authority also has a LOBO (Lender's Option, Borrower's Option) loan.
+The Authority has joined the scheme and will have access to loans discounted by 0.20% in 2024/25. - 7.4 The Authority also has a LOBO (Lender's Option, Borrower's Option) loan.
 The way this loan works is that the Authority pays interest at a fixed rate for an initial period and then the lender has the option in the secondary period to increase the rate.
 If the option is exercised, the Authority can either accept the new rate or repay the loan.
 The Authority's loan is in its secondary period with intervals of 5 years between options.
 The next option date is May 2026. - 7.5 There have been moves by some lenders to amend the terms of their LOBO loans to convert them to 'vanilla' fixed rate loans.
 No approach has yet been made by Dexia Credit Local, the lender to the Authority to amend any of the conditions of the loan. - 7.6 The Local Capital Finance Company was established in 2014 by the Local Government Association as an alternative source of Local Authority finance.
 It plans to issue bonds on the capital markets and lend the proceeds to Local Authorities.
-This will be a more complicated source of finance than the PWLB for two reasons: borrowing authorities may be required to provide bond investors with a joint and several guarantee over the very small risk that other Local Authority borrowers default on their loans; there will be a lead time of several months between committing to borrow and knowing the interest rate payable. - 7.7 In terms of meeting the Authority's borrowing requirement over the next five years, as short-term rates are forecast to stay low, it may be opportune to take short-term loans either at fixed or variable rates.
-However, with long term rates forecast to rise in the coming years, any such short-term savings will need to be balanced against potential longer-term costs.
+This will be a more complicated source of finance than the PWLB for two reasons: borrowing authorities may be required to provide bond investors with a joint and several guarantee over the very small risk that other Local Authority borrowers default on their loans; there will be a lead time of several months between committing to borrow and knowing the interest rate payable.

+In terms of meeting the Authority's borrowing requirement over the next five years, it is proposed to take out short term temporary borrowing until the long term PWLB rate reduces to previous levels which is forecast to be Q3 2025.